 From a financial perspective, I think you need to monitor a number of "gauges" in your financial life, to determine your overall financial health.
 And unfortunately, most of us, particularly in our youth, look only at one gauge - the speedometer - to see how fast we are spending.
 We trade long-term engine damage for the short term "whee!" of smoky burnouts and drag racing.

 The following are a number of "gauge factors" in no particular order of importance, that I think anyone needs to monitor, in order to maintain their personal financial health.

-1. Spending: Most folks, including myself, tend to spend until they run out of money.
+1. Spending: Most folks, including myself (at one time), tend to spend until they run out of money.
 And then they borrow more, in the form of credit card debt.
 And ironically, most folks monitor only spending, as if it were the most important gauge of their financial health, when in fact, it is just the speedometer.
 And online programs like Mint and the like, do little more than gauge your spending.

 While it is true you should track your spending, most folks gauge spending only in terms of how much they can spend (more, to them, being better) and how much they are "saving" by using coupons, discounts, and other ancillary deals that distract them from the fact that they are, well, spending.

 The spending gauge should be monitored, to be sure, but not to see how fast you can go, but how to keep it at a steady speed over time - even if you end up with more gas in your tank.
 The problem for most of us is that as our incomes rise and our wealth increases, most of us spend more, thinking we are "entitled" to it.
 Accumulating wealth requires that you spend less and save more.
 If you can live on X dollars a year, why increase that number merely because your boss gives you a raise?